Schweitzer-Mauduit International (NYSE:SWM) Issues FY 2022 Earnings Guidance

 Schweitzer-Mauduit International (NYSE:SWM – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $3.50-$3.95 for the period, compared to the consensus EPS estimate of $3.72.
 The company issued revenue guidance of -.

-Several research firms recently issued reports on SWM.
-StockNews.com began coverage on Schweitzer-Mauduit International in a research note on Thursday, March 31st.
-They set a hold rating on the stock.
-TheStreet lowered Schweitzer-Mauduit International from a b- rating to a c+ rating in a research report on Monday, February 28th.
+Several brokerages have issued reports on SWM.
+StockNews.com began coverage on shares of Schweitzer-Mauduit International in a research report on Thursday, March 31st.
+They set a hold rating for the company.
+TheStreet downgraded shares of Schweitzer-Mauduit International from a b- rating to a c+ rating in a research report on Monday, February 28th.

 The firm also recently announced a quarterly dividend, which will be paid on Friday, June 24th.
-Stockholders of record on Friday, May 20th will be given a dividend of $0.44 per share.
-This represents a $1.76 annualized dividend and a dividend yield of 6.61%.
+Stockholders of record on Friday, May 20th will be issued a dividend of $0.44 per share.
 The ex-dividend date is Thursday, May 19th.
-Schweitzer-Mauduit International’s dividend payout ratio (DPR) is presently 81.11%.
+This represents a $1.76 annualized dividend and a dividend yield of 6.27%.
+Schweitzer-Mauduit International’s dividend payout ratio is presently 81.11%.

-In other Schweitzer-Mauduit International news, Director Jeffrey Keenan bought 9,000 shares of the business’s stock in a transaction dated Monday, May 9th.
-The shares were acquired at an average price of $26.20 per share, with a total value of $235,800.00.
-Following the transaction, the director now owns 59,000 shares of the company’s stock, valued at $1,545,800.
-The acquisition was disclosed in a filing with the SEC, which is accessible through this link.
+In other news, Director Jeffrey Keenan acquired 9,000 shares of the firm’s stock in a transaction that occurred on Monday, May 9th.
+The shares were acquired at an average cost of $26.20 per share, with a total value of $235,800.00.
+Following the completion of the purchase, the director now directly owns 59,000 shares of the company’s stock, valued at approximately $1,545,800.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Kimberly E. Ritrievi acquired 1,000 shares of the firm’s stock in a transaction that occurred on Friday, May 13th.
+The stock was purchased at an average cost of $27.15 per share, for a total transaction of $27,150.00.
+Following the completion of the purchase, the director now directly owns 7,000 shares of the company’s stock, valued at $190,050.
+The disclosure for this purchase can be found here.
 1.80% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Morgan Stanley grew its stake in Schweitzer-Mauduit International by 39.2% during the 2nd quarter.
-Morgan Stanley now owns 154,145 shares of the company’s stock worth $6,224,000 after buying an additional 43,382 shares during the last quarter.
-Royal Bank of Canada grew its stake in Schweitzer-Mauduit International by 14.4% during the 3rd quarter.
-Royal Bank of Canada now owns 11,261 shares of the company’s stock worth $391,000 after buying an additional 1,417 shares during the last quarter.
-Millennium Management LLC purchased a new position in Schweitzer-Mauduit International during the 3rd quarter worth approximately $306,000.
-Citigroup Inc. grew its stake in Schweitzer-Mauduit International by 40.1% during the 4th quarter.
-Citigroup Inc. now owns 27,481 shares of the company’s stock worth $822,000 after buying an additional 7,865 shares during the last quarter.
-Finally, Invesco Ltd. grew its stake in Schweitzer-Mauduit International by 45.4% during the 4th quarter.
-Invesco Ltd. now owns 230,963 shares of the company’s stock worth $6,906,000 after buying an additional 72,112 shares during the last quarter.
+A number of large investors have recently made changes to their positions in the stock.
+Virtu Financial LLC bought a new position in Schweitzer-Mauduit International in the first quarter valued at approximately $431,000.
+Dynamic Technology Lab Private Ltd acquired a new stake in Schweitzer-Mauduit International in the first quarter valued at approximately $503,000.
+Guggenheim Capital LLC acquired a new stake in Schweitzer-Mauduit International in the first quarter valued at approximately $216,000.
+Captrust Financial Advisors boosted its position in Schweitzer-Mauduit International by 71.0% in the first quarter.
+Captrust Financial Advisors now owns 2,240 shares of the company’s stock valued at $62,000 after buying an additional 930 shares in the last quarter.
+Finally, Invesco Ltd. boosted its position in Schweitzer-Mauduit International by 12.1% in the first quarter.
+Invesco Ltd. now owns 258,828 shares of the company’s stock valued at $7,118,000 after buying an additional 27,865 shares in the last quarter.
 85.47% of the stock is currently owned by institutional investors and hedge funds.

 About Schweitzer-Mauduit International (Get Rating)